mahi97/PersianNews-Retrieval/README.md

-# PersianNews Retrival
+# PersianNews Retrieval
-~ All sort of Retrival Process on already fetched Persian News
+~ All sort of Retrieval Process on already fetched Persian News

 **Please Read the Report.pdf if you are interested in this project.**